 How Growth Rates Impact P/E Ratios

 Provident Financial Services's earnings per share fell by 4.4% in the last twelve months.
-But over the longer term (5 years) earnings per share have increased by 7.4%.
+But EPS is up 7.4% over the last 5 years.

 Is Debt Impacting Provident Financial Services's P/E?

-Net debt totals a substantial 113% of Provident Financial Services's market cap.
+Provident Financial Services's net debt is considerable, at 112% of its market cap.
 This level of debt justifies a relatively low P/E, so remain cognizant of the debt, if you're comparing it to other stocks.

-The Bottom Line On Provident Financial Services's P/E Ratio
+The Verdict On Provident Financial Services's P/E Ratio

 Of course, you might find a fantastic investment by looking at a few good candidates.
 So take a peek at this free list of companies with modest (or no) debt, trading on a P/E below 20.